matheowis/threejs-canvas-save-as-hdr/README.md

 var binary = new Uint8Array([pixelData]) // bytes that we created above var blob = new Blob([text, binary], { type: "octet/stream" });
 ```
-that blob contains image in hdr format
+That blob contains image in hdr format